People Management Policy

 As further developed in the Selection and Hiring Policy and in the Equality, Diversity and Inclusion Policy, the main principles of conduct in connection with selection and hiring are:

-a) develop a global master process for standardising selection and hiring procedures within the Group;
+a) develop a global framework for standardising talent recruitment, selection and hiring procedures within the companies of the Group;

-b) endeavour to ensure that selection and hiring processes are objective and impartial, and that the process of selecting family members of Group professionals or persons with another similar personal connection does not involve the participation of the workforce members to whom they are connected;
+b) endeavour to ensure that selection and hiring processes are objective and impartial, and that the process of selecting family members of professionals of the Group’s companies or persons with another similar personal connection does not involve the participation of the workforce members to whom they are connected;

-c) encourage the access of young people to their first job through scholarship programmes and other agreements;
+c) encourage the access of young people to their first job through scholarship programmes, programmes for graduates and other agreements;

 d) provide candidates with an attractive and comprehensive job offer of value that favours the selection and hiring of the best professionals;

-e) favour the hiring of professionals from excluded groups and of persons with different abilities;
+e) favour the hiring of professionals from excluded groups and of persons with disabilities;

-f) the Group's offering of value must be based upon equal opportunity, diversity and inclusion and be made up of competitive remuneration, a healthy, diverse and inclusive work environment, the business enterprise, a balance between personal and working life, and reconciliation thereof;
+f) the Group’s companies must offer value based upon equal opportunity, diversity and inclusion and be made up of competitive remuneration, a broad offer of professional training and development, a healthy, safe, diverse and inclusive work environment, contribution to the business enterprise, and measures that facilitate reconciliation between personal and working life;

 g) promote the hiring of its professionals using stable contracts; and